Self-Sustainability of Energy Harvesting Systems: Concept, Analysis, and Design

-\tbf{Remark:} This remarkable proposition guarantees that the eventual outage probability can be made arbitrarily small simply by increasing the initial battery energy.
+\tbf{Remark:} This proposition quantifies how fast the eventual outage probability diminishes with increasing initial battery energy.
 Thus, during the design of a system, where we are willing to tolerate an arbitrarily small eventual outage probability, our task is to determine the initial battery energy.
 We can use the above bound to roughly calculate the required initial battery energy.
-The following corollaries immediately follows.
+The corollaries below follow immediately:

-\begin{corollary} Assuming that the self-sustainability condition holds and $r^*>0$ exists, then $\lim_{u_0 \rightarrow \infty} \phi(u_0) = 0.$ \end{corollary}
+\begin{corollary} Assuming that the self-sustainability condition holds and $r^*>0$ exists, then $\lim_{u_0 \rightarrow \infty} \psi(u_0) = 0.$ \end{corollary}

-\begin{corollary} Assuming that the self-sustainability condition holds and the adjustment coefficient $r^*>0$ exists, for a given tolerance $\epsilon > 0$, if the eventual outage probability is constrained at $\psi(u_0) = \epsilon$, then the maximum initial battery energy required is $u_0 = \frac{1}{r^*} \log (\frac{1}{\epsilon})$. \end{corollary}
+\begin{corollary} Assuming that the self-sustainability condition holds and the adjustment coefficient $r^*>0$ exists, for a given tolerance $\epsilon \in (0,1)$, if the eventual outage probability is constrained at $\psi(u_0) = \epsilon$, then the maximum initial battery energy required is $u_0 = \frac{1}{r^*} \log (\frac{1}{\epsilon})$. \end{corollary}